 River Road / Junction City

 Their classic red barn with white trim makes this a must-stop photo opportunity (plus you can get Lochmead ice cream).
 Family-owned and operated, Thistledown's large marketplace opens daily starting in mid-April.
 Spring kicks off with beautiful hanging baskets of flowers — you really will want to take a few home — and veggie starts.
 Next there will be herbs, strawberries, blueberries, blackberries, peaches and Walla Walla onions.
 Tomatoes, peppers, corn and apples round out the offerings (and there is more).
 In October, the farm transforms into pure family entertainment with the region's largest pumpkin patch.
-On the weekends, ride a horse-drawn wagon ride into the fields, visit the farm animals and wander the corn maze.
+On the weekends, ride out into the fields, visit the farm animals and wander the corn maze.

 Hentze Family Farm